corvusxi/phase5_project/README.md

 <img src="images/TensorFlow-Report.png" alt="Neural Network"/>

-Very similar to Gradient Boost, with a few of True Positives moved into False Positives.
-Also ran faster than Gradient Boost to arrive at the same resutls.
+Overall accuracy is 1% higher than the Logistic Regression model.
+However, class 1 recall is at 82%.
+Very similar to a tuned Gradient Boosting model, but arrives at these results much faster.

 ## Important Features